resiprocate/resiprocate/main/repro/WinSetup/readme.txt

                                                         in the proxy
   --q-value                                             Enable sequential
                                                         q-value processing
+  --q-value-behavior=STRING                             Specify forking
+                                                        behavior for q-value
+                                                        targets:
+                                                        FULL_SEQUENTIAL,
+                                                        EQUAL_Q_PARALLEL, or
+                                                        FULL_PARALLEL
+  --q-value-cancel-btw-fork-groups                      Whether to cancel
+                                                        groups of parallel
+                                                        forks after the period
+                                                        specified by the
+                                                        --q-value-ms-before-cancel
+                                                        parameter.
+  --q-value-wait-for-terminate-btw-fork-groups          Whether to wait for
+                                                        parallel fork groups
+                                                        to terminate before
+                                                        starting new
+                                                        fork-groups.
+  --q-value-ms-between-fork-groups=INT                  msec to wait before
+                                                        starting new groups of
+                                                        parallel forks
+  --q-value-ms-before-cancel=INT                        msec to wait before
+                                                        cancelling parallel
+                                                        fork groups
   -e, --enum-suffix=e164.arpa                           specify enum suffix to
                                                         search
   -b, --allow-bad-reg                                   allow To tag in